 Influencer marketing typically involves content marketing and social media as the mechanisms to propel those messages.
 Whether they are producing the content themselves like Mia Anstine for Beretta or you are writing it for them and putting their name on it—influencer marketing almost always involves the tactics of content marketing with social media as its primary distribution channel.

 “People feel the need to be informed by accurate information, and when they lack confidence in their own knowledge, they turn to others in the hope that they will provide them with the correct information.
 By accepting this information, regardless of whether it is accurate, the person is subjected to social influence.”

 2. How do you find the right influencer?

-Did you know that just 3% of people generate 90% of the impact online?
-Considering this alarming statistic, it should come as no surprise that leveraging the power of this select group of influencers serves as a highly valuable strategy for businesses looking to expand their reach.
-(Source: HubSpot)
+2.50% of users have between 100,000 and 500,000 Instagram followers.
+0.32% of users have between 500,000 and 1,000,000 Instagram followers.
+Lastly, users with over 1 million Instagram followers represent only 0.31% of total users.
+Considering this statistic, it should come as no surprise that leveraging the power of this select group of influencers serves as a highly valuable strategy for brands looking to expand their awareness and reach.
+(Source: Mention)

 — Cabela’s (@Cabelas) July 15, 2016

 In the hunting, outdoor and firearms world, the industry is full of shooting, firearm hunting experts, and proponents that blog and create videos.
 A few are popular celebrities like Luke Bryan or nationally syndicated radio host Dana Loesch.
 Below, I used Followerwonk and Buzzsumo to identify top Instagram accounts of industry advocates that have large audiences to get an idea of the numbers we’re talking about.

 - Cameron Hanes / 1.5M

 - Steve Rinella / 1.2M

 - Hannah Barron / 1.2M